“Honest criticism is hard to take, particularly from a relative, a friend, an acquaintance, or a stranger.”

 Welcome to Hollywood.

-It is nearly inconceivable to an outsider, to someone at a typewriter or a computer in a city other than Los Angeles, far from the agent’s desk, or the producer’s office… it is impossible to conceive of the staggering volume of material the system has to contend with.
-The number of scripts that gushes over the transom of every producer, or agent, or executive, every week, boggles the mind.
+To someone at a computer or pad of paper or typewriter far from the agent’s desk or the producer’s office… it is impossible to conceive of the staggering volume of material the system has to contend with.
 You’re one writer sitting in your room, or at a park, or coffee shop, writing your screenplay.
 There are thousands of people sitting in parks all across this great land of ours, writing screenplays too.
 So, what you’re writing has to be really good.

 While the competition you face is gigantic, it is not monolithic.
-There are chinks and cracks in the armor, and a well written script can wriggle through.
+There are chinks in the armor through which a well-written script can wriggle.
 But it has to be extremely well written.
 If your script isn’t perfect, or as close to perfect as you can get it, then it doesn’t stand a chance.
 It is supremely arrogant to think that something you dash off in a couple of weeks, and don’t rewrite, is anything more than a waste of your time.

-While it’s true a reader really, really wants to unearth a fantastic screenplay, and opens each one with that uncrushable hope in mind, he is also dying to quit reading so he can flop by the pool with a delightfully refreshing umbrella drink.
-Therefore, if you give him any excuse to toss your script, he’ll take it.
+While it’s true a reader really, really wants to unearth a fantastic screenplay, and opens each one with that uncrushable hope, she is also dying to quit reading so she can flop by the pool with a delightfully refreshing umbrella drink.
+Therefore, if you give her any excuse to toss your script, she’ll take it.
 And, poof!, all your effort will be for naught.
-A big fat waste of six months of your life.
-Or a year.
-Or seven years, like one guy I know.

 Listen.
 I can’t make you a great dancer.
 I don’t even know if I can make you a good dancer.
 But, if you keep trying and don’t quit, I know I can make you a better dancer.